BasicWolf/archived-kaylee/doc/src/installation.rst

 * `Python 2.7 <http://python.org>`_.
 Kaylee is mainly written in Python.
 * `CoffeeScript <http://coffeescript.org>`_.
-The client side of Kaylee is written in CoffeeScript which compiles to JavaScript.
+The client side of Kaylee is written in CoffeeScript which compiles into JavaScript.
 It is strongly recommended to write Kaylee projects in CoffeeScript.
 * HTML5 Web Workers.
-This technology enables executing JavaScript code in parallel with a browser's main JavaScript even loop.
-Kaylee client executes projects' code in a web worker.
+This technology enables executing JavaScript code in parallel with the browser's main JavaScript event loop.
+Kaylee client is able to execute user project's code in a web worker.

 Kaylee also requires a server front-end to run.
 The out-of-the box support is available for: